-You may notice the client appears to have less energy of has new or increased confusion.
-This could be a sign of delirium Delirium is an acute confusional state compared to normal that is not progressive but is reversible.
+You may notice the individual appears to have less energy or has new or increased confusion.
+This could be a sign of delirium https://youtu.be/BPfZgBmcQB8

+Delirium is an acute confusional state compared to normal that is not progressive but is reversible.
 It is often worse at night.
 Delirium can mean the client has less energy (withdrawn, quiet, sleepy) or more energy (restless, agitated, aggressive).